gabeweng/gabeweng.github.io/_posts/2020-08-04-information-retrieval-evaluation.md

 While precision, recall, and F1 give us a single-value metric, they don't consider the order in which the returned search results are sent.
 To solve that limitation, people have devised order-aware metrics given below:

 ### 1. Mean Reciprocal Rank(MRR)
-This metric is useful when we want our system to return only one relevant result and want the relevant result to be at a higher position.
+This metric is useful when we want our system to return the best relevant item and want that item to be at a higher position.
 Mathematically, this is given by:

 $$
 MRR = \frac{1}{|Q|} \sum_{i=1}^{|Q|} \frac{1}{rank_{i}}